 Azure Metrics can be accessed via the Azure Monitor APIs.
 There are two APIs that help you discover and access metrics:

 - Use the Azure Monitor Metric definitions REST API to access the list of metrics, and any dimensions, that are available for a service.

 - Use the Azure Monitor Metrics REST API to segment, filter, and access the actual metrics data.

 For a more detailed walkthrough using the Azure Monitor REST APIs, see Azure Monitor REST API walkthrough.

 You can go to the Diagnostics settings blade under the Monitor tab and view the export options for metrics.
-You can select metrics (and diagnostic logs) to be routed to Blob storage, to Azure Event Hubs, or to OMS for use-cases that were mentioned previously in this article.
+You can select metrics (and diagnostic logs) to be routed to Blob storage, to Azure Event Hubs, or to Log Analytics for use-cases that were mentioned previously in this article.